phw/peek/README.md

 for a list of Peek packages for various distributions.

 ### From source
-You can build and install Peek using CMake:
+You can build and install Peek using Meson with Ninja:

     git clone https://github.com/phw/peek.git
-    mkdir peek/build
+    cd peek
-    cd peek/build
+    meson --prefix=/usr/local builddir
-    cmake -DCMAKE_INSTALL_PREFIX=/usr/local ..
+    cd builddir
-    make
+    ninja

     # Run directly from source
     ./peek

     # Install system-wide
-    sudo make install
+    sudo ninja install

-You can uninstall Peek again by running `sudo make uninstall` from within the build directory.
+*Note: `ninja` might be called `ninja-build` on some distributions.*

 ## Frequently Asked Questions
 ### How can I capture mouse clicks and/or keystrokes?